Why former Tamil Nadu Chief Minister Annadurai decided against renaming Madras state as Tamizh Naadu

 In 1967, the DMK defeated the Congress in the Assembly elections and Annadurai became chief minister.
 According to Dravidian historian Sangoli Thirunavukkarasu, a draft resolution was tabled in the Assembly that year, recommending to the Centre that the the name of Madras state be changed from Madras to “Tamil Nad”.

-Tamil Nad or Tamizh Nadu?
+Tamil Nad or Tamizh Naadu?

 A controversy immediately erupted.
 The spelling in English that reflected the actual Tamil pronunciation of the name would be “Tamizh Naadu”.
 But Annadurai wanted the state named “Tamil Nad”, without the “zh” or the “u”.

 This was opposed by Tamil nationalists led by MP Sivagnanam.
-According to Annadurai’s biographer R Kannan, Annadurai wanted the “zh” to he dropped so that people who did not speak Tamil would not have a problem.
+According to Annadurai’s biographer R Kannan, Annadurai wanted the “zh” to be dropped so that people who did not speak Tamil would not have a problem.

 Kannan shared with Scroll.in the speech Annadurai delivered in the Madras Assembly asking his opponents to drop the demand for the name of the state to be spelled with “zh”.